TheCandidStartup/TheCandidStartup.github.io/_drafts/custom-fields-normalized-relational-database-grid-view.md

 Retrieving a complete set of results over the two queries will result in the database fetching issues with the attribute defined twice (filtering the duplicates out in the second query).
 In the worst case, where all issues do have the attribute defined, that doubles the cost.

 You also have to be very careful when implementing pagination.
 Your API needs to switch seamlessly from one query to the next as the caller paginates through.
-The second query has the problem that it might have to scan through all the issues in the table before being able to return a page.
+The second query has the problem that it might have to scan through all the issues in the project before being able to return a page.

+{% capture acc_url %}{% link _posts/2023-04-17-amortized-cost-cloud.md %}{% endcapture %}
-One of the main reasons for using pagination is to avoid long running database queries and the resulting long tail API response times.
+One of the main reasons for using pagination is to avoid long running database queries and the resulting [long tail]({{ acc_url | append: "#tail-latency" }}) API response times.
 If you're dealing with truly large collections you may need to limit the complexity of each query.
 For example, you could use something like `num > 100 AND num < 10100 LIMIT 100` as your pagination condition.
 This ensures that the query will scan at most 10000 rows as well as returning at most 100 results.

 ## Conclusion